 Any resident of the Whiffletree V-VII neighborhood can become a paid member of the Homeowners Association.
 It doesn’t matter if you are renting or if you own your home.
-Homeowner Association membership dues are $120 per year per household and the benefits of membership are numerous.
+The majority of the dues collected support the landscaping and maintenance of the 4 entrances to the neighborhood.
+Whiffletree has long been recognized as a beautiful and attractive neighborhood in which to live.
+Your dues are a major factor is our neighborhood having such an exceptional reputation.
+Homeowner Association membership dues are $120 per year per household if paid by check and $124 if paid with a credit card, and the benefits of membership are numerous.
 For example …

 The membership form is the primary source for resident information in the directory.
 The membership form is available on this website (click on the MEMBERSHIP FORM in the navigation bar).
 Two options are available for submitting membership information.